-The Allegheny County Bar Association is a professional organization with more than 6,100 member lawyers, judges, magisterial district judges, legal administrators, and paralegals.
+The Allegheny County Bar Association is a professional organization with approximately 6,000 member lawyers, judges, magisterial district judges, legal administrators, and paralegals.
 The ACBA was chartered in 1870 for the purpose of the "elevation of the character, superintendence of the general interests and cultivation of a fraternal feeling among the members of the profession of law."

 The Allegheny County Bar Association is an organization of legal professionals committed to serving its members by: providing education, advocacy and professional services; promoting equality and diversity among its membership; fostering collegiality; advancing the public image of the profession and the highest standards of professional ethics; supporting and advocating for a fair and effective judicial system that is accessible to every individual regardless of economic status; and exercising leadership on a local, state, and national level so as to further these goals.